Official inflation data + RBA forecast

 | $190,000 | $239,341 | $150,810 | −$49,341 | +$4,529 |

-Calculated by compounding ABS All Groups CPI annual rates: 2021 (3.5%), 2022 (7.8%), 2023 (4.1%), 2024 (2.4%), 2025 (3.6%), Jan-May 2026 (4.1% annualised).
-Stage 3 saving uses Velofy's verified bracket math (in force since 1 July 2024).
-For Jan 2021 baselines, your real take-home gap is the cash gap MINUS the Stage 3 restoration.
+Calculated by compounding ABS All Groups CPI annual rates: 2021 (3.5%), 2022 (7.8%), 2023 (4.1%), 2024 (2.4%), 2025 (3.8%), 2026 (3.8%, year to June).
+The tax-cut figure uses the income tax brackets that took effect 1 July 2024.
+For Jan 2021 baselines, your real take-home gap is the cash gap MINUS the tax-cut restoration.

 The math, plainly: for each year between your last pay rise and your comparison date, the calculator multiplies your salary by (1 + that year's CPI).
 Partial years use a daily fraction.
-The Stage 3 overlay applies the difference between pre-Stage 3 tax (19/32.5/37/45 at $45k/$120k/$180k) and current Stage 3 tax (16/30/37/45 at $45k/$135k/$190k) at your current income — capped at the maximum legislated $4,529/year for incomes above $190,000.
+The tax-cut figure is the difference between the income tax you would have paid under the pre-1-July-2024 brackets and the brackets that apply now at your current income — capped at the maximum legislated $4,529 per year for incomes above $190,000.

 The calculator compounds Australia's annual Consumer Price Index (CPI) inflation rate across each year between your last pay rise and your comparison date, using ABS All Groups CPI data (catalogue 6401.0) for historical periods and the RBA Statement on Monetary Policy forecast for future periods.
 The result is the salary you would need today to have the same real purchasing power as your original salary on the pay-rise date.